 Revaccination with PPSV23: One-time revaccination 5 years after the first dose is recommended for persons aged 19 through 64 years with chronic renal failure or nephrotic syndrome; functional or anatomic asplenia (e.g., sickle cell disease or splenectomy); and for persons with immune-compromising conditions.
 Persons who received 1 or 2 doses of PPSV23 before age 65 years for any indication should receive another dose of the vaccine at age 65 years or later if at least 5 years have passed since their previous dose.
 No further doses are needed for persons vaccinated with PPSV23 at or after age 65 years.

 Tetanus-Diphtheria (Td): Booster every 10 years for all adults.

-Hepatitis A (Hep A): Two doses at least 6 months apart for adults at-risk.
+Hepatitis A (Hep A): Two doses at least 6 months apart for at-risk adults.

-Hepatitis B (Hep B): Three doses (begin first dose/second dose 1 month later/third dose 5 months after second dose) for adults at-risk.
+Hepatitis B (Hep B): Three doses (begin first dose/second dose 1 month later/third dose 5 months after second dose) for at-risk adults.

 Measles, Mumps, Rubella (MMR): One dose recommended for adults born in 1957 or later if that person was not previously immunized.
 (Second dose is required in some work and all school settings.)

 Varicella (Chickenpox): Two doses given 4 weeks apart are recommended for persons 13 and older who have not had chickenpox.